Skip to main content

 Bind to already-running local trainer and sampler processes without contacting the control plane.
 Pass trainer_url and sampler_url as the base URLs of local server processes.
 Useful for end-to-end testing.

-Provision a standalone SamplingServer for base_model and return a connected SamplingClient.
+Provision a standalone SamplingServer and return a connected SamplingClient.
 Use this when you want to sample from a model independently of a training run.
-No LoRA adapter is loaded until you push weights.
+Pass base_model to load the base weights only, or model_path (a bt://loops:<run_id>/sampler_weights/<checkpoint> URI) to load a specific checkpoint at startup.

-List checkpoints saved by the trainer server identified by trainer_server_id.
+List checkpoints saved by the run identified by run_id.
 Calls the Baseten API, not the trainer server directly.

 Return presigned URLs for every file in the specified checkpoint folder.
+Checkpoint IDs are globally unique, so no run scoping is required.
 The Loops stack writes checkpoints as unzipped directories rather than archives, so this returns a file list instead of a single archive URL.

 service_client.session_id -> str